-However, the Commission has some reservations about the evidence presented to it with regards to what, exactly, would be the most appropriate level for the CPT.
-The Commission understands the intuitive logic that maintaining the level of the CPT relative to that of VoLL would be likely to result in the same level of incidence of CPT breach.
-Additionally, the limited modelling undertaken in this area is broadly consistent with such a conclusion, and there appears to be no evidence to the contrary.
+The Commission noted that this limited modelling was consistent with the intuitive logic that maintaining the level of the CPT relative to that of VoLL would be likely to result in the same level of incidence of CPT breach, and also that there appears to be no evidence to the contrary.

-The Commission therefore believes that the best available evidence at present indicates that setting CPT at a level of \$187,500 would maintain an appropriate level of incidence of CPT breach.
+The Commission therefore considered that the best available evidence at present indicates that setting the CPT at a level of \$187,500 would maintain an appropriate level of incidence of CPT breach.
 This value, equivalent to 15 times a VoLL of \$12,500/MWh, is that which has been signalled to the market as an outcome of the CRR.
-The Commission also agrees with the Panel that it would be appropriate for Panel to reconsider the effectiveness of the CPT in its next review of the reliability standard and settings (see section 3.4).
+The Commission also agreed with the Panel that it would be appropriate for Panel to reconsider the effectiveness of the CPT in its next review of the reliability standard and settings (see section 3.4).